Singapore will be celebrating 56 years of its modern existence next year. And what a journey it has been!

 Most notable is the honour of being the best country in the world for doing business seven years in a row.
 (World Bank’s Doing Business reports)

-Now, Singapore is one of the busiest ports in the world, leading oil refining and distribution centre, manufacturing hub for electronic components, and a vibrant financial and business incorporation hub in Asia.
+Now, Singapore is one of the busiest ports in the world, a leading oil refining and distribution center, the manufacturing hub for electronic components, and a vibrant financial and business incorporation hub in Asia.

 Also, as the world enters a new era, the nation is upgrading investments in new growth industries such as interactive and digital media, biomedical sciences, and clean and green technology.